qulle/oltb/README_INTERNAL.md

 Add the get parameter to the url `/?oltb-debug=true` to also display the logged messages in the browser console.

 ### OLTB Namespace
 All classes and id:s in the project are prefixed with the namespace `oltb`.
-Data is also stored in local storage under the key `oltb-state`.

 ## License
 [BSD-2-Clause License](LICENSE)